 Non-Public School Educational Program

-Carousel is certified by the California State Department of Education, and meets or exceeds all state program requirements.
-Carousel is open year-round, offering an After-School Socialization Program during the summer, winter, and spring breaks.
-Saturday Camp is also available.
+Carousel is certified by the California State Department of Education, and meets all state program requirements.
+Carousel is open year-round which offers an After-School Socialization Program.
+During the summer and spring break periods, extended hours programs are available.

 Designated Instructional Services (DIS)